-- Drop to the floor. - Take Cover under a desk, sturdy table or other piece of furniture that is away from windows that can protect you from falling debris. - Crouch against an interior wall away from windows and cover your head and neck staying clear from anything that could shatter or fall. - Remain in-place until all tremors have ceased and be prepared for aftershocks.
+- Drop to the floor. - Take Cover under a desk, sturdy table or other piece of furniture that is away from windows that can protect you from falling debris. - If above is not possible, crouch against an interior wall away from windows and cover your head and neck staying clear from anything that could shatter or fall. - Remain in-place until all tremors have ceased and be prepared for aftershocks.
 Lateral movement during the tremors may be unsafe.